Trial Starts

 We'll move to the opening statements from the prosecution and the defense...

 Adam Silver: This is a simple case of assault and battery.
 It happened in a bar in South Philadelphia.
 Two groups of men became entangled in an altercation, and one person was assaulted.
 He is the plaintiff, Mr. Brian Carter.
-Mr. Carter's injuries include a broken nose and cheek bone, and a concussion.
-After the incident, an old fashioned bar brawl broke out, but was quickly halted by bar staff.
+Mr. Carter's injuries include a broken nose and cheekbone, and a concussion.
+After the incident, an old-fashioned bar brawl broke out, but was quickly halted by bar staff.
 The police arrived, took statements, and arrested Mr. Joseph Lasso for assault.
 He was taken into custody, and posted bail the next day.
 This heinous act was what is referred to as a sucker-punch.
 The plaintiff was in the midst of a verbal altercation with one Greg Moran, and out of the blue Mr. Carter was struck by Mr. Lasso, the defendant.
 There were many witnesses, and in fact we have a video of the incident.
 We'll show the video to you, and we'll hear from witnesses that this was a clear case of malicious battery, and the perpetrator should be punished to the extent the law allows.
 Please consider this charge for what it is, a vicious assault.
 Thank you.

-Judge Gelson: Thanks Mr. Silver.
+Judge Gelson: Thanks, Mr. Silver.
 Ms. Wiley, you are up.

-Judge Gelson: Thank you Ms. Wiley.
+Judge Gelson: Thank you, Ms. Wiley.
 The bailiff comes up to the side of the judge and whispers something in his ear.
 Ah, ok.
-Ok everyone, I have been informed that we need to break right here because there is going to be a fire drill in the building.
+Okay, everyone, I have been informed that we need to break right here because there is going to be a fire drill in the building.
 I don't know why I am just finding out about this now.
 We'll continue this on Friday.
 Court adjourned.

 Everyone gets up to leave.
 Mr. Carter, who was in the gallery, approaches the prosecutor...